 - When an active employee is identified as being COVID-19 positive by testing, CDC cleaning and disinfecting must be performed in accordance with CDC guidance.
-In lieu of performing CDC cleaning and disinfecting, retail businesses may shut down for a period of at least 72 consecutive hours to allow for natural deactivation of the virus, followed by site personnel performing a comprehensive disinfection of all common surfaces. - CDC protocols for Cleaning and Disinfection can be found here and here.
+In lieu of performing CDC cleaning and disinfecting, hospitality businesses may shut down for a period of at least 72 consecutive hours to allow for natural deactivation of the virus, followed by site personnel performing a comprehensive disinfection of all common surfaces. - CDC protocols for Cleaning and Disinfecting can be found here.